From international hotel brands to tiny bed-and-breakfasts, accommodation in Queenstown caters to all types of visitors.

 View from the penthouse at the Sofitel Queenstown

 Head to downtown Queenstown for your choice of international hotel brands including Sofitel, the Holiday Inn, Mercure and the Crown Plaza, or cross the lake to stay at the Hilton, just out of town.
-Most of these large hotels have stunning lake views, car parking and are just a short distance from the shops.
+There are also several 5-star hotels with stunning lake views, car parking and are just a short distance from the shops.

 There are also a couple of independent hotels in town (looks for Kamana Lakehouse and Sherwood Hotel Queenstown) and in nearby Franklin and Arthurs Point.
 If large hotels seem a bit impersonal to you, there are also several smaller boutique hotels in the area.